Dephasing-assisted diffusive dynamics in superconducting quantum circuits

-\textit{Conclusions.--} In this work, we experimentally demonstrate the diffusive dynamics assisted by controlled dephasing noise in a 1D array of superconducting qubits.
-By properly arranging the coupling strengths between neighboring qubits, we implement a quasiperiodic lattice and demonstrate that dephasing can enhance excitation localization in this system, even in the regime where all the eigenstates are spatially extended for the coherent counterpart~\cite{Longhi2024}.
-Moreover, we explore the Mpemba effect in this 1D model by preparing different excitation distributions in the qubit array and observing that more localized initial states relax to a uniformly distributed mixed state more rapidly under dephasing noise~\cite{Longhi2024a,Moroder2024}.
-The experimental demonstration of these two counterexamples not only deepens our understanding of diffusive dynamics at microscopic level, but also highlights the expanded potential of controlled dissipative processes in quantum simulation.
+In this work, we experimentally demonstrate the diffusive dynamics assisted by controlled dephasing noise in a 1D array of superconducting qubits.
+By properly arranging the coupling strengths between neighboring qubits, we implement a quasiperiodic lattice and demonstrate that dephasing can give distinct dynamical behavior in this system~\cite{Longhi2024}.
+Moreover, we explore the Mpemba-effect-like dynamics in this 1D model by preparing different excitation distributions in the qubit array and observing that more localized initial states relax to a uniformly distributed mixed state more rapidly under dephasing noise~\cite{Longhi2024a,Moroder2024}.
+The experimental demonstration of these two counterexamples not only deepens our understanding of diffusive dynamics at the microscopic level, but also highlights the expanded potential of controlled dissipative processes in quantum simulation.
 Utilizing the dissipative effect synthesized in such fully controlled quantum systems, further efforts can be made for the studies, including exotic non-equilibrium phases~\cite{Cai2014,Maghrebi2016}, reservoir computing approach~\cite{Angelatos2021}, and quantum thermodynamics~\cite{Talkner2020,Cech2023}.

+See the supplementary material for detailed results on the device information, numerical simulations, and additional experiment results.

-\textit{Acknowledgments}-- We thank Yucheng Wang, Xinchi Zhou, and Yuanzhen Chen for their helpful discussions.
+We thank Yucheng Wang, Xinchi Zhou, and Yuanzhen Chen for their helpful discussions.
 This work was supported by the Science, Technology and Innovation Commission of Shenzhen Municipality (KQTD20210811090049034, RCBS20231211090824040, RCBS20231211090815032), the National Natural Science Foundation of China (12174178, 12204228, 12374474 and 123b2071), the Innovation Program for Quantum Science and Technology (2021ZD0301703), the Shenzhen-Hong Kong Cooperation Zone for Technology and Innovation (HZQB-KCZYB-2020050), and Guangdong Basic and Applied Basic Research Foundation (2024A1515011714, 2022A1515110615).